odpi/egeria-docs/site/docs/features/lineage-management/overview.md

 With this extensible payload, it is possible to create, distributed and interpret operational lineage in a heterogeneous digital landscape.

-### Integrating with the OpenLineage standard
+### Integrating with the Open Lineage standard

-Any server can implement the OpenLineage REST API.
-Figure 21 shows [Marquez](https://marquezproject.github.io/marquez/), the reference implementation of the standard, acting as the back end to receive OpenLineage events from a spark processing engine.
+Any server can implement the Open Lineage REST API.
+Figure 21 shows [Marquez](https://marquezproject.github.io/marquez/), the reference implementation of the standard, acting as the back end to receive Open Lineage events from a spark processing engine.

 ![Figure 21](/features/lineage-management/open-lineage-reference-implementation-marquez.svg)
-> **Figure 21:** Marquez capturing the OpenLineage events.
+> **Figure 21:** Marquez capturing the Open Lineage events.

 The disadvantage of the API is that the server supporting it must be available whenever the processing engine is running.

-The OpenLineage project provides a simple implementation of the OpenLineage API called the *proxy backend* (figure 22).
-This is designed to act as a side-car to the processing engine that can distribute the OpenLineage events to multiple external consumers through a kafka topic.
+The Open Lineage project provides a simple implementation of the Open Lineage API called the *proxy backend* (figure 22).
+This is designed to act as a side-car to the processing engine that can distribute the Open Lineage events to multiple external consumers through a kafka topic.

 ![Figure 22](/features/lineage-management/open-lineage-proxy-backend.svg)
 > **Figure 22:** The proxy backend transfers RunEvents received on its API to a Kafka topic

 Since the proxy backend is only supporting one processing engine it can be managed by the same team as the processing engine and hence its availability can be matched to the needs of the processing engine.

-### Egeria's OpenLineage support
+### Egeria's Open Lineage support

-Egeria offers two approaches to capture OpenLineage events from the processing engines.
+Egeria offers two approaches to capture Open Lineage events from the processing engines.
 The first (figure 23) uses an [integration connector](/connectors/integration/open-lineage-event-receiver-integration-connector) listening on the kafka topic(s) populated by the proxy backends tied to each of the processing engines.

 ![Figure 23](/features/lineage-management/open-lineage-async-egeria-integration.svg)
 > **Figure 23:** Receiving events via the Kafka topic populated by the proxy backend

-Egeria's [integration daemon](/concepts/integration-daemon) also supports the OpenLineage API for local processing engines.
+Egeria's [integration daemon](/concepts/integration-daemon) also supports the Open Lineage API for local processing engines.
 It is one of the operations supported by the [Lineage Integrator OMIS](/services/omis/lineage-integrator/overview).

 ![Figure 24](/features/lineage-management/open-lineage-direct-egeria-integration.svg)
-> **Figure 24:** Receiving events via the OpenLineage API directly into the integration daemon
+> **Figure 24:** Receiving events via the Open Lineage API directly into the integration daemon

-The Lineage Integrator OMIS inside the integration daemon hosts the integration connectors that [process the OpenLineage events](https://egeria-project.org/connectors/#capturing-and-publishing-lineage).
+The Lineage Integrator OMIS inside the integration daemon hosts the integration connectors that [process the Open Lineage events](https://egeria-project.org/connectors/#capturing-and-publishing-lineage).
 They are divided into two groups:

-- the integration connectors that are acquiring or creating the OpenLineage events.
+- the integration connectors that are acquiring or creating the Open Lineage events.

-- the integration connectors that are processing or distributing the OpenLineage events.
+- the integration connectors that are processing or distributing the Open Lineage events.

 They are connected to each other by the Lineage Integrator OMIS:

-- An integration connector may register a listener to receive OpenLineage events that are received through the API or are published by another integration connector.
+- An integration connector may register a listener to receive Open Lineage events that are received through the API or are published by another integration connector.

-- An integration connector may request that an OpenLineage event is published to other integration connectors that have registered an OpenLineage event listener in the same Lineage Integrator OMIS instance.
+- An integration connector may request that an Open Lineage event is published to other integration connectors that have registered an Open Lineage event listener in the same Lineage Integrator OMIS instance.

-- An integration connector may register a listener to the Asset Manager OMAS's OutTopic and issue requests to the Asset Manager's REST API in order to correlate the metadata in the open metadata ecosystem with the content of the OpenLineage events.
+- An integration connector may register a listener to the Asset Manager OMAS's OutTopic and issue requests to the Asset Manager's REST API in order to correlate the metadata in the open metadata ecosystem with the content of the Open Lineage events.

 Figure 25 illustrates these mechanisms with the [five pre-build integration connectors](/connectors/#capturing-and-publishing-lineage) supplied by Egeria.